CTFEDs/Speaker-Workshop-2017/deck.md

 ## Your timing

-^ We tend to run really short of really long
+^ We tend to run really short or really long

 ---